GlennStreetman/copyExcelChart/README.md

 ```

 Create a cell reference replacement object. <br>
-This step is necesarry if the new chart needs cell references that point to a new location. <br>
+This step is necesarry if the chart being copied needs updated cell references that point to a new location. <br>
 Replacement Object: {[old reference]: new reference} <br>
 example: {oldworksheet!A1:B20: newWorksheet!A1:B15}<br>
+The Reducer function below creates an object that will be used to replace chart1's cell references with new references that point to the worksheet 'worksheet-Recommendation' instead of worksheet 'recommendWorksheet2'.
 ```
 const replaceCellRefs = source.summary()['chartWorksheet']['chart1'].reduce((acc, el)=>{
     return {...acc, [el]: el.replace('recommendWorksheet2', 'worksheet-Recommendation')}